 Museum conservators put together exhibits at galleries and museums by selecting, installing and assembling pieces to be put on display in exhibitions.
-Conservators design the layout of the exhibitions and carefully find and correct any problems with the exhibits before it is opened to the public.
+Conservators design the layout of the exhibitions and carefully find and correct any problems with the exhibit before it is opened to the public.
 When it is time for the objects to be taken off display at the museum, conservators are responsible for ensuring each item is accounted for and packed carefully for shipping or storage.

 Museum conservators work with artifacts within the areas they specialize in.
 Some may work to preserve and prepare a collection of books and documents, while others may restore and preserve valuable paintings from around the world.
 For conservators who work in museums of natural science, a major part of their position is to create and construct precise skeletal mounts for fossils and life-sized replicas of specimens.